corda/corda-docs-portal/content/en/docs/cenm/1.2/signing-service.md

 ### Signable Material Retriever Location Example
-When Signing Service connects to SMR Service instead of directly to CENM Service Locations,
+When Signing Service connects to CA part of SMR Service instead of directly to CA related CENM Service Locations,
+                    then `caSmrLocation` replaces CA related inputs of `serviceLocations`.

+When Signing Service connects to non CA part of SMR Service instead of directly to non CA related CENM Service
-                    then `smrLocation` replaces map of `serviceLocations`.
+                    Locations, then `nonCaSmrLocation` replaces non CA related inputs of `serviceLocations`.

-smrLocation
+caSmrLocation
-The connection details for the SMR service that acts as the data source
+The connection details for the CA part of SMR service that acts as the data source

 host
-Host name (or IP address) that the SMR service is running on
+Host name (or IP address) that the CA part of SMR service is running on

 port
-Port that the SMR service is listening on (for inter-ENM communication)
+Port that the CA part of SMR service is listening on (for inter-ENM communication)

 verbose